pazbunis/rwe_project/README.md

 A project by Amit Mandelbaum and Paz Bunis.

-Course: Real World Evidence (67675)
-Hebrew University of Jerusalem (HUJI), 2017
+Course: Real World Evidence (67675), The Hebrew University of Jerusalem (HUJI), 2017